nicolasrb2001/Linked-Doubly-Skip-List/README.md

 # Linked-Doubly-Skip-List
-This is my implementation of Single, Doubly and Skip Linked Lists
+This is my implementation of Singly, Doubly and Skip Linked Lists

 ## Motivation :earth_africa:
 ---